Mona Hatoum’s work, exemplified by her installation Misbah, strikes the ineffable balance between socio-political commentary and sheer beauty.

 Margery King, Curator, email@example.com, 212.988.7700, ext.
 246

-ArtRoom is a resource for cultural institutions seeking to bring a spectrum of installation art to their audiences.
-Venues may choose to show one or more of the installations.
-The AFA will facilitate the realization of each installation in order to ensure its success at each unique venue: liaising with the artist and/or collection and the venue; providing detailed installation plans and necessary equipment; and providing guidance for production and installation.
+ArtRoom makes immersive and experiential art available to a wide range of museums and audiences, while highlighting the work of diverse international artists.
+It is a resource for cultural institutions seeking to bring a spectrum of installation art to their audiences.
+The pieces in the series are meant to be experienced individually, rather than as a group exhibition.
+The AFA will facilitate the realization of each installation in order to ensure its success at each unique venue: liaising with the artist and/or originating collection and the venue; providing a detailed installation plan and equipment (as necessary); and providing guidance for production and installation.

 Other works in the series: